gto76/python-cheatsheet/README.md

 <int>  = <pipe>.close()               # Returns None if last command had returncode 0.
 ```

-#### Sends "1 + 1" to the basic calculator and captures its output:
+#### Sends "1 + 1" to the basic calculator and captures its stdout and stderr streams:
 ```python
 >>> subprocess.run('bc', input='1 + 1\n', capture_output=True, text=True)
 CompletedProcess(args='bc', returncode=0, stdout='2\n', stderr='')
 ```

-#### Sends test.in to the basic calculator running in standard mode and saves its output to test.out:
+#### Sends test.in to the bc running in standard mode and saves its stdout to test.out:
 ```python
 >>> if os.system('echo 1 + 1 > test.in') == 0:
 ...     with open('test.in') as file_in, open('test.out', 'w') as file_out: